Thousands of Cong workers descend at Ramlila Maidan; raise chorus for making Rahul party chief | Politics

 - India

 Rahul had resigned from the top post following the party's debacle in the 2019 Lok Sabha elections.
 Sonia Gandhi has been leading the party as interim president since August, 2019.
-Rahul and a host of party leaders are expected to address the rally.
-Party workers from Delhi, Haryana and Uttar Pradesh, besides other parts of the country, will participate in it.
+Rahul and a host of senior leaders of the party addressed the rally.
+Party workers from Delhi, Haryana, Uttar Pradesh, Bengal, Rajasthan, Madhya Pradesh, besides other parts of the country, were in attendance.
 The rally comes ahead of the opposition party's 3,500-km 'Bharat Jodo Yatra' from Kanyakumari to Kashmir, starting September 7, highlighting the issues of price rice and unemployment, and promoting communal harmony.
-PTI AKM SRY
+Sumit Meena, who came from Rajasthan, said Rahul Gandhi can lead the party as well as the country.

+''Not only the Congress, Rahul Gandhi can also lead the country.
+He is the only leader who talks about real issues like 'mehangai' (price rise) or unemployment.
+He should be made the party chief,'' he said.
+Ramlila Maidan was packed with Congress supporters and workers who came from different parts of the country to listen to their leader.
+People jostled at entry gates to get inside the venue.

+Some men, who came in a group from Jhunjhunu in Rajasthan wearing traditional turbans, danced to the tunes of patriotic songs.
+Songs talking about inflation like ''Mehangai Dayan Khaye Jat Hai'' were also played at the venue.
+Meanwhile, people picked various ways to register their protest against inflation and unemployment.
+Some sat on streets around Ramlila Maidan, wearing Congress T-shirts and hats with the slogan of ''Halla bol against Mehangai'' written on them, while some reached the venue barefoot. ''The situation (of inflation) is such that I cannot even afford a pair of shoes, that is why I came here barefoot,'' Shalini, who came from Madhya Pradesh, said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)